Presentation vs. Price: What Actually Stops a Home from Selling?

 This is especially common when:

-• styling is inconsistent
+• styling feels inconsistent or unfinished

 When Price Is the Right Adjustment